pestphp/docs/type-coverage.md

 Pest support reporting type coverage to a file as well:

-- `--coverage-clover=<file>`: Save the type coverage report in JSON format to a specified file.
+- `--type-coverage-json=<file>`: Save the type coverage report in JSON format to a specified file.

 ---